Extending His Grace (2 Corinthians 5:11-6:2)

 Big Idea: When God reconciled us, he gave us the ministry of reconciliation.

 It’s the deepest challenge that any organization faces.
-It’s one that’s affected schools like Harvard and Yale, the US Army, organizations like the YMCA and YWCA, and pretty much every church that’s ever existed.
+This issue has impacted schools like Harvard and Yale, the US Army, organizations like the YMCA and YWCA, and nearly every church.
 What is it?
 Mission drift.

 Take Harvard, for instance.
 Its original mission statement was “To be plainly instructed and consider well that the main end of your life and studies is to know God and Jesus Christ.”
 Founded in 1636, this university employed exclusively Christian professors, emphasized character formation in its students above all else, and placed a strong emphasis on equipping ministers to share the good news.
 Every diploma read, “Truth for Christ and the Church.”